 New York City Ladder Accident Attorneys

-Ladder accidents remain far too common in the construction injury and often result in traumatic brain injuries or even death.
+Ladder accidents remain far too common in the construction industry and often result in traumatic brain injuries or even death.
 A study conducted by the CDC (Centers for Disease Control) found that almost half of all deadly workplace falls involved ladders.

 During one recent year, close to 600 workers died after falling from higher levels on the job.
 Another 47,000 were so seriously injured that they had to take one or more days off work to recover.